-As a journalist, Loren earned prestigious awards such as the Ten Outstanding Young Men (TOYM) from the Philippine Jaycees (1992), The Outstanding Women in the Nation’s Service (TOWNS) Award (1995), and the Benigno Aquino Award for Journalism (1995), among more than 30 awards, for her sterling record as a broadcast journalist for more than two decades.
+As a journalist, Loren earned prestigious awards such as the Ten Outstanding Young Men (TOYM) from the JCI Philippines (1992), The Outstanding Women in the Nation’s Service (TOWNS) Award (1995), and the Benigno Aquino Award for Journalism (1995), among more than 30 awards, for her sterling record as a broadcast journalist for more than two decades.

 Loren Legarda is the principal sponsor and co-author of Republic Act No. 9501, or the Magna Carta for Micro, Small, and Medium Enterprises (MSMEs).

 Passion for Excellence

 Loren graduated valedictorian in elementary school and completed her secondary schooling at the Assumption Convent.
-She obtained a degree in broadcast communications and graduated cum laude from the University of the Philippines.
+She obtained a degree in broadcast communication and graduated cum laude from the University of the Philippines.

 While working as a broadcast journalist, Loren pursued her post-graduate studies at the National Defense College of the Philippines where she obtained a degree in National Security Administration and graduated at the top of her class.
-Loren was a reserve officer in the Armed Forces of the Philippines with the rank of lieutenant colonel, up until her promotion to colonel in 2018.
+She is a reserve officer of the Philippine Air Force with the rank of full colonel.

 Legarda is a lifetime member of the Honor Society of Phi Kappa Phi, an international organization that promotes academic excellence and encourages its members to be of service to others.